Image Compression Formats Compared: JPG vs WebP vs AVIF in 2026

 AVIF (AV1 Image File Format) is a container format that stores images compressed using the AV1 video codec.
 AV1 was developed by the Alliance for Open Media (a coalition including Google, Apple, Microsoft, Amazon, and others) specifically to outperform HEVC without patent royalties.

-• AVIF achieves comparable visual quality to JPEG at 50–60% smaller file sizes — roughly double the efficiency gain of WebP over JPEG.
+AVIF achieves comparable visual quality to JPEG at 50–60% smaller file sizes — roughly double the efficiency gain of WebP over JPEG, and 40–50% smaller than an equivalent WebP.
+It handles gradients, skin tones, and natural photography particularly well — the areas where JPEG blocking artefacts are most noticeable.
+For photographic content, the difference is visible at moderate compression levels.

 Browser support as of mid-2026: Chrome (since 2020), Firefox (since 2021), Safari (since 2022, iOS 16).
 Edge (since 2021).
 Global support is around 94–95% of browsers.
 A small gap remains with older browsers and some mobile browsers.